-Unit Modifications for Special Population Students Advanced Learners Encourage discussion around how is it possible that people can say hurtful things to or about groups of people without realizing it is wrong to do so.
+Unit M odifications for Special Population Students Advanced Learners Encourage discussion around how is it possible that people can say hurtful things to or about groups of people without realizing it is wrong to do so.
 Why does this happen?
-Connect how this relates to NJ's definition of bullying.
+Ask students to reflect on how their family may differ from other families.
+What is the same, and what may be different?
 Struggling Learners Provide opportunities for peer assistance during independent, small group or group work.
-Emphasize key concepts: Diversity, difference, culture, race Provide opportunities for students to draw or verbalize answers to written questions.
-English Language Learners Pre-teach key vocabulary: diversity, culture, and race with simplified language.
-Allow access to bilingual dictionaries, language learner dictionaries and electronic translators.
+Emphasize key concepts: Diversity, difference, race, language, abilities Provide opportunities for students to draw or verbalize answers to written questions.
+English Language Learners Pre-teach key vocabulary: Diversity, difference, race, language, abilities Allow access to bilingual dictionaries, language learner dictionaries and electronic translators.
 Special Needs Learners Reinforce written directions visually and/ or verbally (including audio recordings or text to speech on computer-based lessons).
 Check for understanding of key information / instructions and repeat/reword as needed.
 Allow options to draw pictures or speak answers to written questions.
 Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.

-NJSLS Comprehensive Health:
+NJSLS Comprehensive Health